 Postvention:

+Those who die by suicide typically have experienced an unbearable amount of pain and feelings of hopelessness and helplessness.
 They may also have felt a lack of connection to their social environment, even if there were caring people around them.
 Thoughts of suicide grow in the perceived absence of hope and purpose.
+Suicide is not a moral weakness or a character defect.
+Those who have died by suicide were in a place of extreme desperation, often unaware of resources that could help.

 If you have lost a loved one to suicide, please know that it is not your fault and support is available.
 Sometimes, when people experience overwhelming feelings of pain or distress they are unable to see the love and care available around them.
 For more information, please see Survivors of Suicide.